pflanze/vcard-scm/README.md

     > (display (cjcard))
     > (showQR (cjcard))

-and tell me whether you like it :)
+and tell me whether you like it!